 I have one on each coop, and then hang a plastic owl from a tree limb with the Night Guard hanging around it’s neck.

 SUPER easy to hang from any fence, or it can be screwed to a wall or gate.
-Not sure how long they last, but mine are a year old and still going strong.
+Not sure how long they last, but mine are years old and still going strong.